bolin01/Udacity_Self-driving_Car_Nanodegree/Motion-Planning-Search-Algorithm/README.md

 The key logic of implementing the turn policy using A* is shown in:
 ![A* detail](A_star_detail.png)

-The following code shows the key steps:
+The following Python code shows the key steps:
 ```python
 for i in range(len(action)):
     # Calculate new location and heading direction